zexuanlu/SIM-CITY/README.md

   8. People go to the market when they have no food at home and are poor
   9. People who have nothing to do go to their home or apartment
   10. People leave work when their replacements arrive or at the end of the day
+  11. Restaurants order from the market and receive food by truck
 ###Team Members Contributions
   1. Jennie Zhou -
 	+ Houses and Apartments